rackerlabs/technical-blog/_posts/2018-09-12-get-decked-out-for-docker.md

 Docker allows the application to use the same infrastructure as that of the system on which the application is running.
-Everything needed by the application is packed into a container and shipped to the production sever.
+Everything needed by the application is packed into a container and shipped to the production server.
 This benefits both the developers and the operations team.
 It frees the developers to concentrate on writing code without needing to worry about the infrastructure on which the code is deployed and running.
 For system administrators, Docker provides